YixingHuang/DeepMedicPlus/README.md

 numpy version:1.19.5    it seems that there is compatibility problems with the latest numpy versions.

 We run our codes in a Windows system with Python 3.7, CUDA 11.0; Higher versions should be okay.

+## Acknowledgments
+Our implementation is mainly based on [DeepMedic](https://github.com/deepmedic/deepmedic).